citation-style-language/documentation/specification.rst

 scale
     Scale of e.g. a map or model

-section
-    Container section holding the item (e.g. "politics" for a newspaper article)

 source
     Source from whence the item originates (e.g. a library catalog or database)